 The definition of dangerous driving is contained within Section 2A Road Traffic Act 1988.
-In essence a person is considered by to riving dangerous if:
+In essence, a person is considered by to driving dangerous if:

-- The way a person drives falls far blow what would be expected of a competent and careful driver, and
+- The way a person drives falls far below what would be expected of a competent and careful driver, and

 - It would be obvious to a competent and careful driver that driving in that way would be dangerous

-In cases of causing Death by Dangerous Driving, it is rarely an issue to establish that a death has occurred because of the road traffic collision.
-In such cases, the focus of the police investigation / prosecution case will be on the ‘standard of driving’.
+It is rarely an issue to establish that a death has occurred because of the road traffic collision.
+In such cases, the focus of the police investigation/prosecution case will be on the ‘standard of driving’.

-It is crucial to remember that not all fatal collisions are because of the driver, and just because there is a fatality, it does not necessarily mean that it occurred because of ‘Dangerous Driving’.
-An example being, a person could be driving a motor vehicle in a careful manner, at the appropriate speed limit whilst concentring on the road and nearby surroundings, when another person or vehicle might cut across their path, resulting in a fatal collision.
+It is crucial to remember that not all fatal collisions are because of the driver.
+Just because there is a fatality, it does not necessarily mean that it occurred because of ‘Dangerous Driving’.
+An example is, a person could be carefully driving a motor vehicle, at the appropriate speed limit while concentrating on the road and nearby surroundings, when another person or vehicle might cut across their path, resulting in a fatal collision.
 This would not automatically place the surviving person at fault of Causing Death by Dangerous Driving.

 The Police Investigation

 When a fatal collision occurs, the police will seek to gather and preserve as much evidence as possible, as this will assist them in establishing whether the fatality occurred as a result of careless driving.
-It is not uncommon for the police to take several months to investigate the circumstances surrounding the collision.
+It could potentially take the police several months to investigate the circumstances surrounding the collision.

 It is important to remember that a person that has lost their life as a result of a road traffic collision, the police are under an obligation to properly investigate the full set of circumstances leading up to and during the collision.